Double Materiality Assessments

 Contact us

-Put simply, a double materiality assessment is the most effective way to understand what matters most to your stakeholders
+Put simply, a double materiality assessment is the most effective way to reveal your biggest impacts on people and planet, and the sustainability risks and opportunities that matter most to your business.

 It's "double" because it considers both how your company affects the world, and how the world affects your company.
 If a sustainability issue is significant from either of these perspectives (or both!), then it's considered "material", and you should focus on it.